dylanowen/mdbook-confluence/Readme.md

 url = "https://your-confluence-url.com"
 username = "username"
-password = "for manual runs don't persist your password here" root_page = 1234 # the page id of where to store your book
+password = "for manual runs don't persist your password here" title_prefix = "Some prefix to keep your page names unique" root_page = 1234 # the page id of where to store your book
 ```